theHealingCosmos/fbtm_website/contact.md

 ---
 If you have any questions or need further information, you can reach us via [this form](http://tmclub.eu/portal.php?page=553).

-You can also email our Vice President of Membership at this address:
+You can also email our President:

+president -at- fbtm.org

+or our Vice President of Membership:

 vp-membership -at- fbtm.org